Sreejith02/LetsUpgrade/React. Js | Sep 2021/Day-1/README.md

 ### Day-1 Assignment
 ```
-Create 3 components and display on the web page. ne of it should be a class component.
+Create 3 components and display on the web page.
+One of it should be a class component.
 ```